-For 2014/15 the College has received funding allocations from the Skills Funding Agency of £2,355k for its core adult provision and £701k for 16-18 Apprentices.
-The Education Funding Agency has confirmed the college's allocation of £6,302k for 16-18 provision (including some 19-24 learners with high learning support needs).
+For 2014/15 the College has received funding allocations from the Skills Funding Agency of £2,008k for its adult provision, £717k for 24+ loan funded learners and £638k for 16-18 Apprentices.
+The Education Funding Agency has confirmed the college's allocation of £6,290k for 16-18 provision (including some 19-24 learners with high learning support needs).

-Construction work will continue through 2014/2015 and 2015/2016 on the Heysham - M6 link road that will cut through the college campus.
+Construction work will continue through 2015/2016 and 2016/2017 on the Heysham - M6 link road that will cut through the college campus.
 The College has reached an agreement with Lancashire County Council in respect of mitigation measures and the works around the College have been planned to minimise any disruption to its activities.

 The College will continue to upgrade its campus through the implementation of the Property Master Plan.
-During 2014/15 new facilities for Hair and Beauty, Animal Care and Horticulture will be opened together with external façade improvements and landscaping works.
-These works costing c£1,477K will be funded from existing cash reserves supplemented by a £500K grant from the Skills Funding Agency.
+During 2015/16 new improved College entrances will be constructed and the external facades of the Music and Media Building will be upgraded.
+These improvements will be funded from College cash reserves.